Middletown (Google Maps Location)

 She knew exactly what I was asking for and pointed the way.
 It was only maybe 150 yards away, but the way this place is built… “Go over there and then up those steps and then down the ones you’ll see on your right even though it looks totally like not the right way and…” It was ridiculous.

 But I found the secret spot and… It’s totally lame.
 The whisperer and whiperee are only maybe 15 feet away from each other.
 Hey Wesleyan, I’ve been to the Mormon Tabernacle and you sir, and no impressive acoustic miracle.
-Weak.
 But I do think the buildings look a lot cooler now than I did 17 years ago.
 Dang, has it been that long since I went to college?
+(My girlfriend at the time went to Wesleyan.)
 Oof.

 There were several “works” by a bunch of artists you’ve never heard of.
 Trust me.
 Plus, since they are all struggling artists they’ll be Googling themselves and I don’t want them to read what I have to say.